-[Select all]: Select all samples[De-Sel. all]: Cancel selection
+- [Select all]: select all samples - [De-Sel. all]: cancel selection.

-Start export
+Start the export

-The data will be transferred as an Excel file (.xls) or as a PDF.
-Excel files can be read with Excel versions Excel 97 and later.
+The data will be transferred as an Excel (.xls) file or as a PDF.
+Excel files can be read with Excel 97 or later versions.
 For each of the selected data packets, a worksheet is created in Excel.
 The file name consists of the method name, the time and the date of the measuring series.